An Economic Topology of the Brexit vote: Results

-Figure \ref{fig:reduced} provides a TDA Ball Mapper graph with $\epsilon=18$ showing an almost heart shaped plot with lines sticking out from the two halves.
-There is also a heavily Brexit favouring ball, number 20, sticking out on the top.
-The scale shows 50\% to be in the upper end of the green meaning that all Leave constituencies are in the upper left part of the plot.
-It is also immediate that the biggest balls correspond to those voting to leave the EU, and that those wishing to remain part of the union are more spread out.
-That the Brexit favouring constituencies are more similar than others comes through strongly in the plot.
+Primary inference from Figure \ref{fig:reduced} is that Leave support is far more concentrated within the space than Remain.
+The scale on the right reporting Leave percentages as estimated by \cite{hanretty2017areal} places 50\% between the light and dark blues; all Leave constituencies are in the centre of the big shape in the left part of the plot.
+It is also immediate that the biggest balls correspond to those voting to leave the EU, while those wishing to remain are more spread out.
+The strongest Remain constituencies are found on arm C, extending out to the right, though each arm goes to Leave percentages of less than 40\%.
+There are more marginal Remain areas to the top and left of the main connected shape.
+That Brexit-favouring constituencies are more jointly similar on these axes than others comes through strongly in the plot.